-For Google Sanitizers, some project formats are marked with a yellow check .
-It means that even though you can configure sanitizers and get the results in CLion, the output will be logged to console in plain text.
-The visualization of sanitizers output is available for CMake projects only.
+For Google Sanitizers and Code Coverage, some project formats are marked with a yellow check .
+It means that even though you can configure these features and get results in CLion, the output will be logged to console in plain text.
+The visualization of sanitizers and code coverage output is available for CMake projects only.

 Also, note that some of the features marked as supported may not work out-of-the-box, and you will need to perform additional configuration steps before starting to use them.